brandtkeller/personal-blog/content/posts/open-source/open-source-blog.md

 ## Collaboration

 Another idea - feel free to steal it - was the creation of an Open Source organization for the specific purpose of producing content that centers around solving for problems that serve the greater good/mission.
 There is a lot happening in open-source and representation matters to everyone.
-I believe we're missing more insight from those deep into the mission implementation who live and breath developing to solve problems as opposed to business objectives.
+I believe we're missing more insight from those deep into the mission implementation who live and breath developing to solve problems that influence peoples lives as opposed to sales of some product.

 Sometimes it isn't always clean - but the data could be an enabler for someone building a solution that enables the original problem to no longer be relevant.